HOA Governing Documents Hierarchy: Which One Wins?

 3. Articles of Incorporation

-The articles of incorporation establish the HOA as a legal entity — usually a nonprofit corporation.
-They're filed with the state and define the association's corporate structure: its name, purpose, registered agent, and basic organizational framework.
+The articles of incorporation establish the HOA as a legal entity, usually a nonprofit corporation.
+They're filed with the state and define the association's corporate structure: name, purpose, registered agent, basic organizational framework.

 4. Bylaws

 Bylaws govern how the HOA operates as an organization.
-They address:
+They cover:

 - •Board composition and officer roles